Kristina Davis: Casting

 Lindsey Morgan was cast in the role of Kristina in 2012; she left the show the following year.

 From December 2002 to July 2003, Kristina was portrayed by Julia and Joelle Carter; followed by Kara and Shelby Hoffman from July 23, 2003, to late 2003 then by Emma and Sarah Smith from December 23, 2003, until 2005.
 In November 2005, child actress, Kali Rodriguez stepped into the role on a recurring basis.
 Rodriguez last appears as Kristina on August 13, 2008.

 In May 2009, it was announced teen actress Lexi Ainsworth had been cast in the role of Kristina.
 Ainsworth first appeared on June 4, 2009.
 Response from fans and critics was very positive and Ainsworth was put on contract later that month.
-After months of rumors and speculation, Ainsworth confirmed in October 2011 via Twitter she'd been let go and had just filmed her last episode.
-Ainsworth last appeared in the role on November 4, 2011.
+After months of rumors and speculation, Ainsworth announced in October 2011 via Twitter she had been let go and had just filmed her last episode.
+Ainsworth's exit scenes aired on November 4, 2011.

 After much speculation and rumor as to whether Ainsworth would return to the role, several sources reported that the show was looking to bring Kristina back to Port Charles.
 On April 17, 2012, TVLine reported that actress Lindsey Morgan has been cast as Kristina and would make her debut on May 25, 2012.
 Morgan explains during an interview that she was unaware what role she was auditioning for as only a vague character description was released instead of the character's name.
-The producers put Morgan through a chemistry test with her potential on-screen parents, Maurice Benard (Sonny Corinthos) and Nancy Lee Grahn (Alexis Davis), which was something that hadn't been done in years.
-On March 26, 2013, Morgan announced she had departed her role as Kristina, last airing on March 4.
+The producers put Morgan through a chemistry test with Maurice Benard (Sonny Corinthos) and Nancy Lee Grahn (Alexis Davis), which was something that had not been done in years.
+On March 26, 2013, Morgan announced she had departed her role as Kristina; scenes concerning her exit aired on March 4.